mpett/hardware_api/README.md

 # Hardware API

-A simple server-client for listing and leasing hardware for PC, PS4 and XBOZ
+A simple server-client for listing and leasing hardware for PC, PS4 and XBOX

 ## Getting the sample